PelmeenidHapukoorega/Solutions-Architect/AZ-900/01-Cloud-Concepts/Notes.md

 Cloud computing was made with business in mind in a sense that before you had to have your own physical infra, workforce, spending a lot of money for equipment that would handle storage, data etc. Cloud tackled that problem by letting users do all of that in the cloud, with only spending money on resources that you as the user actually use.
-Before cloud the main limitations was needing a lot of money to build datacentres, hire additional personal to manage each sector of different computing aspects, cloud lets you do it all in one place.
+Before cloud the main limitations was needing a lot of money to build datacentres, hire additional personnel to manage each sector of different computing aspects, cloud lets you do it all in one place.

 ### WHAT does it do?